Call Mon-Sun:

 How Do You Survive Zoloft Withdrawal?

 Of fundamental importance, the FDA and other regulatory bodies recommend never to abruptly stop taking antidepressants.3 The best approach according to medical consensus would be a slow and gradual Zoloft withdrawal over weeks or months.
-By easing a reduction in dosage, over time, various other measures can be utilized for added support while tapering off Zoloft.
+By easing a reduction in dosage, over time, various other measures can be utilized for added support while coming off Zoloft.
 These can include natural neurochemical support, targeted nutrition, adequate rest, and a less stressful daily schedule to allow time for self-care, etc.

-Inpatient care is highly recommended during this often difficult period of readjustment.
+inpatient zoloft withdrawal sedona drug rehabInpatient care is highly recommended during this often difficult period of readjustment.
 There is wisdom to this choice, as the withdrawal manifestations are not only difficult on the individual but also challenging for the family members and friends who may misunderstand the process and inadvertently convolute the situation.

-For many, Zoloft withdrawal symptoms can take a considerable amount of time, and need support to manage them well.
-Individual differences such as age, general health, dosage, length of time on the drug, and other factors all have some impact on withdrawal.4 Almost all people can comfortably get off of Zoloft at Alternative to Meds Center within a number of weeks and avoid harsh withdrawal symptoms in the process.
 While some people feel that leaving loved ones at home this long can be unbearable, they often find this temporary separation preferable to the trauma that they put themselves and their family through at home while trying to do this unsupported.
 For others, 8 weeks may seem too abbreviated of a withdrawal period, especially with what they have already endured in possible previous at-home attempts.
 There is a lot that goes into our program and how we support natural neurochemistry to ease the process.
 Our strategies are designed to ease the process considerably.
 We encourage you to view our services section of the website to get an idea of the maximum support we offer.

 When Do Zoloft Withdrawal Symptoms Start When Discontinuing / Quitting Zoloft?

-Zoloft withdrawal, like all antidepressants, can produce a set of common withdrawal symptoms sometimes called Zoloft discontinuation syndrome.
 Zoloft is estimated to have a half-life of approximately 24 hours, although research has shown the half-life can be shorter in young males (15-22 hr) compared to females including elderly females and elderly males (32-36 hr).
-Generally, the half-life will be a good predictor of when Zoloft withdrawal symptoms will begin to emerge.54

-For some, transitioning to a longer-acting SSRI such as fluoxetine may be helpful as a tapering strategy to overcome impassable difficulties in Zoloft discontinuation.55
+For some, transitioning to a longer-acting SSRI such as fluoxetine may be helpful as a strategy to overcome impassable difficulties in Zoloft discontinuation.55

 What is Zoloft?